A-LIWE/A-LIWE/README.md

 ## Nice to meet you! 👋
 My name is Andreas and I'm an aspiring full-stack developer.
 I recently graduated as a front-end developer, and I’m eager to expand my knowledge and skills in full-stack development.
 Feel free to [reach out to me](mailto:andreas.liderfors@gmail.com) if you have any questions.

+## 📁 Projects:
+A chatbot designed to mimic Dag Otto, the theatrical character from Krister Classon's revue plays.
+Dag Otto is known for his clumsiness and frequent mispronunciations.
+The application utilizes OpenAI's API.
+[Dag Otto Chatbot](https://dag-otto-chatbot.vercel.app/)

 ## 💻 What I’m currently working on:
 🔭 Im currently working on developing a small e-shop for hand made Christmas ornaments, using Next.js.<br>